Piyush-BA/concur-manual/docs/quick-profile-setup.md

 Field | Description
 --- | ---
 Assigned location | Select the location of your assigned working location.
-Address same as the assigned location | Select this check box if you work at the same location as your Assigned Location.
+Address the same as the assigned location | Select this check box if you work at the same location as your Assigned Location.

 #### 6. Update Contact Information details